Phishing is a type of cyberattack in which cybercriminals use deceptive tactics to trick individuals into divulging sensitive information.

 5. Vishing

-Examples of Vishing
+Example of Vishing

 6. Business Email Compromise (CEO Fraud)

-CEO fraud is a form of phishing in which the attacker obtains access to the business email account of a high-ranking executive (like the CEO).
-With the compromised account at their disposal, they send emails to employees within the organization impersonating as the CEO with the goal of initiating a fraudulent wire transfer or obtaining money through fake invoices.
+With the compromised account at their disposal, they send emails to employees within the organization impersonating the CEO to initiate a fraudulent wire transfer or obtain money through fake invoices.

 CEO fraud involves sending emails to employees that appear to be from the CEO, but are malicious attacks with the goal of financial gain.